cs-open-project/projectsfound/README.md

 Description: The Training project aims to develop resources which can be used for training purposes in various media formats, languages and for various Apache and non-Apache target projects.

 介绍: The Training project aims to develop resources which can be used for training purposes in various media formats, languages and for various Apache and non-Apache target projects.

-### Uniffle[Incubating]

-Description: Uniffle is an unified Remote Shuffle Service

-介绍: Uniffle is an unified Remote Shuffle Service

 ### Wayang[Incubating]